Certified Kubernetes Administrator Exam Series (Part-9): Troubleshooting

 Debugging Replication Controllers

-Replication controllers may fail to create POD replicas as needed.
-To inspect events related to a specific replication controller, the following command is used:
+Replication controllers may fail to create Pod replicas as needed.
+To inspect events related to a specific replication controller, use the command:

 Troubleshooting Services